 A traceable Ethiopia natural lot

 The Laayyoo is grown at 2100-2350 masl by a group of producers from the village of Teraga.
 Working with our importing partner, The Coffee Quest, we know that fifty-seven percent of the total costs of this coffee went directly to the farmers.
 Ture provides pre-harvest loans to producers to allow them to pay for maintenance labor around the farms.
-The team at Sookoo provide agricultural education in the off season, they have built a school for the local children, and built better roads to improve the infrastructure for coffee transport.
+The team at Sookoo provides agricultural education in the off-season, they have built a school for the local children and built better roads to improve the infrastructure for coffee transport.

 Ture is known as the "King of Guji" for a reason.
 This natural coffee is a stunner.
-Dial into an exciting, clean natural with notes of pink guava and blood orange.
-We recommend a 1:16 brew ratio, filtered water at 208-210℉, a medium grind, and a 3-3.5 minute brew cycle.
+Dial into an exciting, clean natural with notes of fresh blueberry, hibiscus, marshmallow.